 Jerry is the author of Remember the Future: Financial Leadership and Asset Management for Congregations (2006) and Back from the Dead: The Book of Congregational Growth (2012).

 Prior to joining ECF, he was Chief of Finance and Operations for the Episcopal Diocese of New York.
 He has held similar positions in financial leadership, including Staten Island Botanical Garden and Staten Island Institute of Arts and Sciences.
 A gifted linguist he has taught Greek and Hebrew at Princeton Theological Seminary and Yale Divinity School.
 Father Keucher is an ordained priest in the Episcopal Church and holds an S.T.M. from Yale Divinity School, and M.Div. from Princeton Theological Seminary.

-Janet has an MDiv and DMin in Congregational Development, and is a trained mediator through the Lombard Mennonite Peace Center.
-She is actively involved in the re-imagining of Diocesan mission and vision in the Diocese of New Hampshire.
+Janet has an M.Div. and D.Min. in Congregational Development, is a trained mediator through the Lombard Mennonite Peace Center and is a trained Leadership Coach.
+She has been actively involved in the re-imagining of Diocesan mission and vision in the Diocese of New Hampshire.

 She earned a BS degree in Human Service Administration from Southern New Hampshire University.
 Her pursuit to fully comprehend how to strengthen teams led her to study with Society for Organizational Learning.
 She is an Authorized Partner of Wiley Learning Solutions with advanced certification in the delivery of Workplace Learning and The Five Behaviors of a Cohesive Team®.
 Jeannette is a life-long Episcopalian.
 Her involvement in the church began as a young child in choir to recent years becoming a Eucharistic Lay Minister at Christ Church, Exeter, NH and St. John’s Church, Naples.
 Florida.
 Jeannette is passionate about supporting Episcopal Church leaders as they search for opportunities to grow.